Mitigating Merchant Risk for Power Projects: Hedging Contracts

 Term of Hedge

 The short term of a synthetic PPA, typically 10 or fewer years, is a concern for lenders because it creates a period of unhedged merchant tail and require the debt to be amortized in a relatively short amount of time.
 Nevertheless, lenders will finance projects using a synthetic PPA if there is sufficient price protection.
+Voting Rights.
+Under a project financing associated with a traditional long-term PPA, lenders vote on a weighted basis, according to their exposure to the transaction.
+Under a synthetic PPA, the lenders and hedging counterparty can choose to arrange voting rights in one of several ways:

 • The counterparty may defer to the lenders and is not entitled to voting rights.
 The voting may be based on the exposure of the counterparty.